-The ConfigMgr CB upgrade process via updates and servicing channel is very straightforward if you have an ONLINE service connection point mode.
-If you are running an offline service connection point mode, then you need to perform some manual ways to get the latest version of SCCM CB 1610 updates available in your SCCM CB console.
+If you are running an offline service connection point mode, you must perform manual ways to get the latest SCCM CB 1610 updates available in your SCCM CB console.

 SCCM Online Service Connection Point